Please note that Tapas no longer supports Internet Explorer.

 Jul 30, 2025

-"I conclude, that is why you absolutely must join an extracurricular that you'll enjoy." announced Niklas, taking in a deep breath after his almost half an hour ramble to convince Kaden to follow his own ideals after the latter had briefly mentioned waiting to be given a list of classes he was to take.
+"I conclude that is why you absolutely must join an extracurricular that you'll enjoy," announced Niklas, taking in a deep breath after his half-hour ramble to convince Kaden to follow his own ideals after the latter had briefly mentioned waiting for a list of classes he was to take.

 "Wait, wait.
 I need to run.
 Sorry, I agreed to meet up with some people to discuss one of our classes.
 I'll see you later, Kaden!
 Don't miss me too much!"

 There was something Kaden noticed, staring at Noah's place.
-The food was eaten clean with thorough care, but a small pile of bright red vegetables gathered together pitifully, abandoned.
+The food was eaten clean with thorough care, but a small pile of bright red vegetables gathered together pitifully.

 "Aren't you going to eat those?"